-Rita Srivastava a green thinker and advocate.
+Rita Srivastava is a green thinker and advocate.
 She will be sharing GREEN tips and ideas for the month of March 2019.

 Rita says ‘Separation of household waste, elimination of plastic, straw and styrofoam, reduction of paper use, compost making, finding natural products for everyday use – these activities make me happiest.
 Being in Jakarta is specially challenging and there is so much work that can be done here.’